 How has a perception about job hopping changed?

 David Parnell, a legal consultant, exclaimed in Forbes, that it was once a norm to stay with an employer for 30 years, get your pension and ride off quietly into the sunset.
 Although, now, with the proliferation of startups and a fast-paced work environment, millennials don’t hesitate to move jobs.

 Ryan Khan, a career coach and founder of The Hired Group shows agreeability to the fact that job hopping has become a norm and has replaced the concept of climbing the corporate ladder.
 With such a transformation, the perception of job hopping, hence, has changed from what it was 20 years ago to what it is now.

 How has Job Hopping become a selling point?

-Why job hopping still give jitters to recruiters?
+Why do job hopping still give jitters to recruiters?

 Also, employers, feel that a person may leave the job quickly after facing any challenges, and problems in the first place.
 This apprehension makes employers very cautious of hiring someone who has been hopping jobs.

 Though no matter the cons, in today’s dynamic workforce and job market, the pros of hopping a job outweigh the cons of doing the same.
 Due to this reason, more and more employers are now open to employing anyone being a job hopper but having significant talent and skills.
 Think you can benefit from changing jobs too?
 Give it a try and don’t be fearful of change!